gimesketvirtadieni/conwrap/README.md

 ##Combining Concurrent Wrapper with [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html)

-So far, only conwrap::ProcessorQueue was used to demonstrate Concurrent Wrapper's functionality.
-There is a similar class available called conwrap::ProcessorAsio.
+So far, only `conwrap::ProcessorQueue` was used to demonstrate Concurrent Wrapper's functionality.
+There is a similar class available called `conwrap::ProcessorAsio`.
 This class provides possibility to use [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) for processing arbitrary code asynchronously.
 This is very useful in case of asynchronous TCP/UDP server based on [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html).
-Basically this class provides possibility to combine [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) handlers with arbitrary code submitted for execution as a asynchronous task.
-Really cool thing about conwrap::ProcessorAsio is that it has the same semantic as conwrap::ProcessorQueue which means you can flush [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) handlers and delete processor object safely.
+Basically this class provides possibility to combine [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) handlers with arbitrary code submitted for execution as an asynchronous task.
+Really cool thing about `conwrap::ProcessorAsio` is that it has the same semantic as `conwrap::ProcessorQueue` which means you can flush [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) handlers and delete processor object safely.
 Provided [example](./examples/main.cpp) in the repository demonstrates this functionality.
+Provided example also shows the way to combine [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) handlers with arbitrary tasks.

+Under the hood, `conwrap::ProcessorAsio` is implemented by using one more thread.
+In fact all `conwrap::ProcessorAsio` does is pushing tasks from its thread to `conwrap::ProcessorQueue`’s thread where they get processed.
+Required synchronisation is done by the library so from client perspective is looks like `conwrap::ProcessorAsio` and `conwrap::ProcessorQueue` provides the same semantic.
+Due to the fact that tasks are transferred via extra thread, there is a related performance penalty if `conwrap::ProcessorAsio` is used; so it should be used only if client needs to combine [Boos.Asio](http://www.boost.org/doc/libs/1_61_0/doc/html/boost_asio.html) native handlers with arbitrary asynchronous tasks.

 ##Usage